Kapamba Bushcamp: Our full report

 Before setting off on your early morning activity, a light breakfast is served at sunrise on the main deck overlooking the river.
 Breakfast consists of cereal, toast, muffins and fruit, along with tea, coffee and fruit juice.

 A buffet lunch is served in the dining area at around 11.30am, once you've had time to freshen up after your morning activity.
 You can usually expect a meat dish, a choice of salads and freshly baked bread.
 On one of our visits, we had chicken breasts, lamb kofte, lentil salad and beetroot salad, followed by fresh melon.
 There was also a different variety of bread each day – our favourite was the rosemary bread.

-Before the afternoon activity everyone meets on the deck at around 3.30pm for afternoon tea, accompanied by some delicious homemade cakes such as the apple crumble muffins we had on our last visit.
+Before the afternoon activity everyone meets on the deck at around 4.00pm for afternoon tea, accompanied by some delicious homemade cakes such as the apple crumble muffins we had on our last visit.